rsksmart/devportal-1.0/kb/hardhat-project-on-rsk.md

 });
 ```

-The above test assigns the total number of Tokens to the owner, and make sures the total number of tokens is equal to the onwer's balance.
+The above test assigns the total number of Tokens to the owner and makes sure the total number of tokens is equal to the owner's balance.

 ### 5.4.
 Testing transfer of Tokens from one account to another